 98 percent of pupils offered a place at a school of their choice

-This year a total of 6508 Gloucestershire children have been offered a primary school place for September, with 98 percent being offered a place at one of their preferred schools.
-92 percent of pupils also received a place at their first preference school, which represents an increase of four percent on last year.
+This year a total of 6649 Gloucestershire children have been offered a primary school place for September, with 98 percent being offered a place at one of their preferred schools.
+92 percent of pupils also received a place at their first preference school.

-On Tuesday 16 April, parents of pupils starting primary school in Gloucestershire this September were offered a place for their child.
-98 per cent of pupils were offered one of their preferences, and 92 per cent were offered their first choice of school.
-Parents now have until 29 April to accept their school place or request an alternative school.
+On Thursday 16 April, parents of pupils starting primary school in Gloucestershire this September were offered a place for their child.
+98 per cent of pupils were offered one of their preferences, with an extra 121 children allocated a place compared to last year.
+92 per cent were also offered their first choice of school.
+Parents now have until 24 April to accept their school place or request an alternative school.

 Parents are encouraged to accept their place online or return their reply forms as soon as possible.